 Triathletes are a different breed of competitor.
-They are some of the toughest athletes around—often enduring intense physical pain to finish three continuous races in swimming, cycling and running.
+They are some of the toughest athletes, often enduring intense physical pain to finish three continuous swimming, cycling, and running races.
 Kristyna Archer, a photographer based in LA, recently worked with a new triathlon apparel brand, Tribe, to create a series of images that show the dedication of a triathlete.

 While the shoot day consisted of running, biking and swimming photos, Kristyna’s most challenging (and fun) shoot of the day was in the water:

 The challenge is of course how to efficiently shoot underwater fast, as it’s almost like you are in space floating around.
 So everything is a bit more slowed down with composing, focusing and getting the shot.
 You can use a combination of weight belts, flippers and things to help move around the water faster.